Sterling falls, bruised by UK credit rating downgrade

 "Investors will remain nervous about the pound," said Ian Gunner, portfolio manager at Altana Hard Currency Fund.
 "Monetary policy will now be more significant and the minutes last week showed more easing could be on the way."

-Financial markets had been braced for a rating cut for some time because UK growth was sluggish and Chancellor George Osborne missed a series of debt-reduction targets.
+Financial markets had been braced for a rating cut for some time because UK growth was sluggish and finance minister George Osborne missed a series of debt-reduction targets.
 It had, however, been expected to come after the budget, on March 20.

 Political pressure was building on Osborne to change course and do more to foster growth.
 While analysts expect his budget to stick to deficit-busting measures, tension within the ruling coalition could undermine the pound in coming weeks.